versionone/continuum-cli/examples/README.md

 Cato Client interacts with the Cato CE environment via a REST API.
 Command line tools are provided, but any of the API calls can be made directly from any technology capable of making HTTP requests.

-Cato Client is Python, so there's no shortage of examples.
-Included here are basic examples in other technologies.
+Included here are several basic examples in selected languages.

 ## General Concepts